Gbenga Salu: Naijafootballers

 In 2017, Gbenga founded Naijafootballers, an online platform that curates stories about Nigerian football and footballers.
-The platform is one of Nigeria's most followed sport platforms.

 The Naijafootballers platform also gave birth to The Ballers Awards; an event that celebrates the best of Nigerian football.
 The test edition was held in 2018, it was hosted by Murphy Ijemba, while the maiden edition was on 12 January 2020.
 The second edition was hosted by FunnyBone and Debola Adebanjo, while the latest edition has Simi Drey and Emmanuel Sabastine has its hosts.

-The widely celebrated Ballers Awards in the Nigerian sports industry is endorsed by the Nigeria Football Federation.
+Personal life

+He is married to Temitope-Gbenga Salu (née Oshofisan) who is also a graduate of accounting from the University of Lagos.
+She is also a professional actress, voice over artiste and writer.